apiaryio/api-blueprint/README.md

 API Blueprint is perfect for designing your Web API and its comprehensive documentation but also for quick prototyping and collaboration.
 It is easy to learn and even easier to read – after all it is just a form of plain text.

 API Blueprint, its parser, and most of its tools are completely open sourced so you don't have to worry about vendor lock-in.
-This also means you have the power to take the API Blueprint future into your hands!
+This also means you can freely integrate API Blueprint into any type of product, commercial or not.

 ## TL;DR
 + Web API description language